The RocPortal is now available. Learn more.

 barrier 3.75m

 Barriers can also be added by converting from polylines.
 As an exercise, create a polyline with 2 vertices: (15,0,-24.68253968) and (15,50,-24.68253968).
-Select the polyline from the Visibility Tree.
+Select the polyline entity in the Visibility Tree.
 From the Barriers menu, select Add Barrier from Polyline.
-Follow the same steps from above to put in Height and click OK.
+Follow the same steps from above to input the Height and click OK.

 2.1 Compute